-The gradual emergence of modern states from the eleventh century onwards, symbolically manifested in the Peace of Westphalia of 1648, implied a transfer of the legal argumentation of claim making from the Pope to the worldly monarchs exercising temporal power within the broader adaptation of a religious universe to increasingly secular circumstances.
+The gradual emergence of modern states from the eleventh century onwards, symbolically manifested in the Peace of Westphalia of 1648, implied a transfer of the legal argumentation of claim-making from the Pope to the worldly monarchs exercising temporal power within the broader adaptation of a religious universe to increasingly secular circumstances.
+16

-The logic of claim making characterizing states is vested in the concept of sovereignty, in both its domestic and its external dimensions.
-States claim supremacy vis-àvis competing institutional arrangements within jurisdictions which are symbolically delineated through references to territorial constructions and rights of noninterference from other states.
-In the domestic dimension, this process was a dual one which implied both a differentiation of the state from nonstate segments of society, and a reconstruction of the wider society in the image of the state.
-15 Although conceptually developed and increasingly also legally formalized from Bodin and Hobbes onwards, establishing the factuality of the claim to state superiority was a protracted affair.
+The logic of claim-making characterizing states is vested in the concept of sovereignty, in both its domestic and its external dimensions.
+States claim supremacy vis-àvis competing institutional arrangements within jurisdictions which are symbolically delineated through references to territorial constructions and rights of non-interference from other states.
+In the domestic dimension, this process was a dual one which both implied a differentiation of the state from non-state segments of society and a re-construction of the wider society in the image of the state.
+Although conceptually developed and increasingly also legally formalized from Bodin and Hobbes onwards, the factuality of the claim to state superiority was a protracted affair.
 The formal abolition of all intermediary institutions and the privileges of the first and second estates in France in the wake of the Revolution provided for a direct relationship between state and society, legally grounded in the concept of the rights-bearing nation, which formally implied that the state became the sole constitutional object.
-Factually, however, most Continental European states struggled to achieve supremacy and to stabilize such relations institutionally.
-The vast majority of Europe maintained a conglomerate character, typically located within the framework of empires right up the end of the First World War.
-'Societal' 'private law'-based arrangements of social coordination and exchange remained vibrant and often dominant, serving as counterforces to 'public law'-based claims to unitary statehood.17 In addition, European capitals struggled to transpose their power on to society, thereby making centrifugal centre/periphery conflicts a defining feature throughout Europe.
+19 Factually, most Continental European states, however, struggled to achieve supremacy and to stabilize such relations institutionally.
+The vast majority of Europe maintained a conglomerate character, typically located within the framework of empires right up the end of WWI.
+"Societal" "private law"-based arrangements of social co-ordination and exchange remained vibrant and often dominant, serving as counterforces to "public law"based claims to unitary statehood.
+In addition, European capitals struggled to transpose their power out in society thereby making centrifugal centre/periphery conflicts a defining feature throughout Europe.
 The German Reich of 1871, for example, remained a conglomerate structure of 27 kingdoms, principalities, grand-duchies, duchies, principalities, free cities and imperial territories.
-The constitutional setup of the Reich furthermore meant that formal power was skewed towards the rural-based nobility, which, to a large extent, was capable of maintaining its autonomy and privilege-based feudal prerogatives.
-Both from a constitutional perspective and in terms of political praxis, the German Reich remained a semiprivate structure characterized by a factual absence of clearcut demarcations between the private and the public spheres and, as such, the German state conglomerate remained
+The constitutional set-up of the Reich furthermore meant that formal power was skewed towards the rural-based nobility, which, to a large extent, was capable of maintaining its autonomy and privilege-based feudal prerogatives.
+Both from a

-13 Ernst H. Kantorowicz: The King's Two Bodies: A Study in Medieval Political Theology (Princeton University Press, [1957] 1997).
+Ernst H. Kantorowicz: The King's Two Bodies: A Study in Medieval Political Theology (Princeton University Press, [1957] 1997).

-14 Chris Thornhill, 'The Future of the State', in Poul F. Kjaer, Gunther Teubner and Alberto Febbrajo (eds), The Financial Crisis in Constitutional Perspective: The Dark Side of Functional Differentiation (Hart Publishing, 2011), 357-93.
+Chris Thornhill, "The Future of the State", in Poul F. Kjaer, Gunther Teubner and Alberto Febbrajo (eds), The Financial Crisis in Constitutional Perspective: The Dark Side of Functional Differentiation (Hart Publishing, 2011); 357-393.
 More generally, see Chris Thornhill, A Sociology of Constitutions: Constitutions and State Legitimacy in Historical-Sociological Perspective (Cambridge University Press, 2011).

-15 Michel Foucault, Il faut défendre la société.
+Michel Foucault, Il faut défendre la société.
 Cours au Collège de France 1975-1976 (Editions du Seuil, 1997).

-16 Poul F. Kjaer, 'Context Construction through Competition: The Prerogative of Public Power, Intermediary Institutions and the Expansion of Statehood through Competition', [2015] 16 Distinktion: Journal of Social Theory, 146-66.
+Poul F. Kjaer, "Context Construction through Competition: The Prerogative of Public Power, Intermediary Institutions and the Expansion of Statehood through Competition", [2015] 16 Distinktion: Journal of Social Theory, 146-66.

-17 Poul F. Kjaer, 'From the Crisis of Corporatism to the Crisis of Governance', in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crises in Europe: From Weimar to the Euro (Rowman & Littlefield, 2016), 125-39; Chris Thornhill, 'The Constitutionalization of Labour Law and the Crisis of National Democracy', in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crisis in Europe: From Weimar to the Euro (Rowman & Littlefield, 2016), 89-106.
+Poul F. Kjaer, "From the Crisis of Corporatism to the Crisis of Governance" in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crises in Europe: From Weimar to the Euro (Rowman & Littlefield, 2016), 125-39; Chris Thornhill, "The Constitutionalization of Labour Law and the Crisis of National Democracy" in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crisis in Europe: From Weimar to the Euro (Rowman & Littlefield, 2016), 89-106.